 This training division page sponsored by:

-MIOSHA Construction Division Update (Intermediate) Eric Allen, Health and Safety Manager, Construction Safety and Health Division, MIOSHA.
+MIOSHA Construction Division Update (Intermediate) Eric Allen, Safety and Health Manager, MIOSHA Construction Safety and Health Division.

-An update of the MIOSHA Construction Safety and Health Division.
-This presentation provides an overview of MIOSHA’s Construction enforcement division, providing attendees with information on enforcement issues, ongoing/new initiatives and the direction that MIOSHA is taking.
+This session will include an update of the MIOSHA Construction Safety and Health Division.
+This presentation will provide an overview of MIOSHA’s Construction Enforcement Division, providing attendees with information on enforcement issues, ongoing/new initiatives, and the direction that MIOSHA is taking.

-Crane Lift Planning and Regulations Update (Intermediate) John Haberkorn, Crane and Rigging Instructor, Operating Engineers Local 324 Journeyman and Apprentice Training Fund (OE 324 JATF).
+Crane Planning (Intermediate) John Haberkorn, Hoisting Instructor, International Union of Operating Engineers Local 324 JATF.

-Tower Cranes (Intermediate) Shawn Page, Crane and Rigging Instructor, Operating Engineers Local 324 Journeyman and Apprentice Training Fund (OE 324 JATF).
+Tower Cranes in Today’s Workforce (Intermediate) Shawn Page, Hoisting Instructor, Operating Engineers Local 324 JATF.

-Construction Safety Culture and Climate : Lagging Indicators vs. Leading Indicators (Intermediate) Dr. Ahmed Al-Bayati, PE, CHST, Assistant Professor and Director of the Construction Safety Research Center, Lawrence Technological University.
+Construction Safety Culture and Climate: A Novel Approach (Intermediate) Dr. Ahmed Al-Bayati, PE, Construction Safety Research Center Director, Lawrence Technological University.

 - Co-Chair: Paul Wrzesinski, Associated General Contractors of Michigan